 Some callers will be legitimate.
 Gas, electricity and water companies may visit to read your meters.
-Charities may visit to ask for donations and council officials may contact you regarding local issues.
-Always ask for identification and tell them to wait outside whilst you check this by calling the company or speaking to a relative or friend.
-If you are calling the company, don't use the phone number on the person's ID card).
+Charities may visit to ask for donations, council officials may contact you regarding local issues.
+Always ask for identification, tell them to wait outside whilst you check this by calling the company or speaking to a relative or friend.
+(Don't use the phone number on the ID card).